mrkkrp/markkarpov.com/tutorial/th.md

 ## Example 1: instance generation

-The example is going to be a little contrived.
+This example is going to be a little contrived.
 The aim is to show how all the tools we have seen so far work together, but without throwing a “wall of code” at the reader.